yashfale/TestGitFlowProject/README.md

 git branch [new branch name] { Note : at the time of current branch }

 # if Parent git repo changed by some one then do the below things and push the existing repo branch
-git remote remove origin
+git remote remove origin,
-git remote add origin <new_url>
+git remote add origin <new_url> ,
-git remote update
+git remote update ,
 git push